Common Configuration (SIP)

 .invite_header Object Element Provisions a SIP INVITE header which is given special treatment.

-.sip_accounts Array Element Array of sip_account elements defining an identity for inbound REGISTER.
+.sip_accounts Array Element Array of sip_account elements to use for the purpose of authenticating inbound requests.

-.trace trap Object A single trace trap.
+.trace trap Object Provisions a single trace trap.

 SIP INVITE Headers